abhishek-kumar-code/Redfish_Public/RedfishFAQ.md

 Because it is considered safer (because it doesn't overwrite unintended properties), PATCH is the preferred method for updates.
 PATCH is gaining wide adoption in the industry, and is already supported by Open Stack and many other APIs and in available in many off the shell web servers.

 ## Why PUSH Eventing only?
 We need some kind of eventing mechanism to meet comp with SNMP, IPMI and other protocols.
-The mechanism is already there in BMCs.

 The two methods are "push" and "pull".
 Push sends events to a destination and pulls create a queue where clients can retrieve events.
 Pull eventing is resource intensive in a light-weight, small footprint BMC.
 This is why they already use push style eventing since the data does not need to be retained in precious BMC processing memory with push style eventing.

+Note that in future versions of the spec, other eventing methods may be supported.

 ## Why separation of data model from protocol?
 The data model is expected to change, including extensions added to it, over time.
 Therefore, churn is expected.
 However, the protocol portion of the specification should remain relatively stable.
 So, instead of churning the entire specification, this separation attempts to isolate unnecessary versioning of unaffected specification sections.